muzammil6995/Data-Science-Salary-Dashboard-using-Excel/README.md

    ![Selecting Job Titles in Dropdown](Job_Title_Dropdown.gif)

  ## Conclusion
  I created this dashboard to showcase insights into salary trends across various data-related job titles.
-Utilizing data from my Excel course, this dashboard allows users to make informed decisions about their career paths.
+This dashboard allows users to make informed decisions about their career paths.
 Exploring the functionalities to understand how location and job type influence salaries.